XSEDE/ipf/docs/COMMUNITY_SOFTWARE.md

 # Community Software Publishing Instructions
 ## What is Community Software?

-Software on XSEDE resources can be clasified into three categories based on who installs/maintains it and who the target users of that software are:
+The software on XSEDE resources can be clasified into three categories based on who installs and maintains it and on who the target users of that software are:
-1. XSEDE Service Providers "SPs" installed software made available to **all users** on a resource
+1. XSEDE Service Provider "SP" installed software made available to **their users** on a resource
-2. XSEDE allocated project installed software, most often applications, that is for **personal project use**
+2. XSEDE allocated project installed software, most often applications, for **personal project use**
-3. XSEDE allocated project installed software made available to **other users** of a resource
+3. XSEDE allocated project installed software made available to **other users** on a resource

 XSEDE SPs use the *Information Publishing Framework* (IPF) tool to publishing descriptive information about the first category of software.
-All XSEDE SPs, including allocated and unallocated/campus Level 1, 2, and 3 SPs, can use IPF.
+All XSEDE SPs, including allocated, unallocated, and campus Level 1, 2, and 3 SPs, may use IPF.
-The published descriptive information is aggregated by XSEDE's Information Services and used by the User Portal, the Research Software Portal, and Science Gateways to enable users to discover where software is available.
+The published descriptive information is aggregated by XSEDE's Information Services and made available thru APIs used by the User Portal, the Research Software Portal, and Science Gateways to enable users to discover software.

 This documentation explains how an XSEDE allocated project that installs and maintains software on XSEDE resources, as described in the third category above, can also use the IPF tool to publish information about their software and thus make their software more discoverable by XSEDE users.
+Science Gateways and producing software for community use will find this ability most useful.

 ## Why Publish Community Software?

+The XSEDE User Portal Comprehensive Software Search, Research Software Portal Discovery Interface, and

 ## How to Publish Community Software